Address Your Neck Pain Today!

 arrow icon

 Symptoms of neck pain will vary from patient to patient.
-However, neck pain can typically be identified by a discomfort or stiffness in the neck or the surrounding area.
+However, neck pain can typically be identified by discomfort or stiffness in the neck or the surrounding area.
 Additional symptoms can include headaches, dizziness, and fatigue.

 What are the most common causes of neck pain?